OctopusDeploy/docs/docs/infrastructure/deployment-targets/cloud-target-discovery/index.md

 position: 100
 ---

-:::hint
-The Early Access Preview of the cloud target discovery feature was added in **Octopus 2022.1** and is enabled via **{{Configuration, Features}}**.
-The preview does not currently include removal of targets when the cloud resource is removed, this is on our roadmap.
-:::

 Octopus can discover deployment targets during deployments using tags added to your cloud resources.
 Target discovery takes place during deployment, and is useful when your deployment process creates your target cloud infrastructure before deploying software to it.

 :::hint
+Cloud Target Discovery was introduced in **Octopus 2022.2** for Azure Web Apps and ECS.
+EAP support for AKS clusters is provided via a feature toggle in **{{Configuration, Features}}**.

+**Octopus 2022.3** will include EKS cluster support.
+:::

+This page will walk you through the steps needed to enable cloud target discovery.

+:::hint
 We recommend cloud target discovery over the existing [dynamic infrastructure](/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md) functionality.
 :::

-This page will walk you through the steps needed to enable cloud target discovery.

 ## Configure credentials for discovery